 Conduct a project startup event where you can get people excited.
 During this event, develop a shared vision and craft a purpose statement.
 A purpose is an enduring reason for a group of people to work together.
 It applies to each individual, the team and your organization.
 An example of a purpose statement could be: Lead the continuous improvement of project management across the company.

 A vision statement is a vivid description of a desired future state when the project is successful.
-Criteria for a good vision statement is to:
+Criteria for a good vision statement are to:

 - Make it clear, concise, convincing and compelling (the 4 Cs)